tech-med/medlearnity.com/src/content/wpPages/pages/shop/absite-core-shop/index.md

 ---
 title: 'Absite Core Shop'
 pubDate: 2023-03-20
-description: 'Default sortingSort by popularitySort by latestSort by price: low to highSort by price: high to low'
+description: 'Default sortingSort by popularitySort by latestSort by price: low to highSort by price: high to low.'
 ---

 Showing the single result